felix-lang/felix/doc/tutorial/gui02.rst

 on the systems internal representation of the window's surface but still, nothing appears on the screen!

-This is because the window has not be shown yet.
+This is because the window has not been shown yet.
 We've been drawing on it whilst it was invisible.
 So we now make it visible: